-Seroma is a pocket of clear fluid which sometimes develops following a surgery.
+A Seroma is a pocket of clear fluid which sometimes can develop after surgery.

-They are very common after breast cancer surgical treatments, and also axillary surgeries if there has been metastasis and lymph node involvement.
+Seromas are very common after a breast cancer surgical procedure.
+They can also develop following axillary surgery if there has been metastasis and lymph node involvement.

-Seromas are completely unrelated to ‘cancer cells’ and of no increased risk or concern whatsoever.
-But, they can complicate and extend the recovery period as the fluid needs to be drained.
+Seromas have no relation to ‘cancer cells’ and there is no increase in breast cancer risk whatsoever.
+But, seromas can complicate and extend the recovery period as the serous fluid may need draining.

 What causes a seroma?

-There are a couple of different ways a seroma could form.
-Blood is essentially made from a combination of serum (liquid) and red blood cells.
-Sometimes the red blood cells ‘settle’ downward, causing it to separate from the serum.
+There are a couple of different ways seromas form.
+Blood is made up of a combination of serum (which is part of the blood plasma and is liquid) and red blood cells.
+Sometimes the red blood cells ‘settle’ downward, causing separation from the serum.
 The serum then collects into a ‘seroma’.

-Another way seromas can develop is from ‘leaky’ blood vessels.
-If there is a tiny tear in the lining of a blood vessel or capillary, this can allow the serum to escape, but not the red blood cells.
-Inflammation caused by dying or injured cells can also contribute to accumulations of serum fluid.
+Another way seromas develop is from ‘leaky’ blood vessels.
+If there is a tiny tear in the lining of a blood vessel or capillary, this allows the serum to escape, but not the red blood cells.

 Seromas often ‘remain’ following a breast hematoma